 In developing DGM, we strive to combine functionality with simplicity.
 Creating a tool which can be used by electrophysiologists with too little time, as well as researchers trying to fine-tune their results.

-As our final goal is to help EPs in making better decisions on where to ablate, we are happy to help and collaborate with you.
-If you have any questions or if you would like to analyze a different type of clinical dataset - such as AF, VT, VF, ... - do not hesitate to contact us.
+Our goal is to help EPs make better decisions on where to ablate.
+If you have any questions, would like to analyze a different type of clinical dataset or want to collaborate, do not hesitate to contact us.

-We are always interested in gaining new data to further optimize our software
+We are always interested in obtaining data to further optimize our software

 DGM is a versatile tool and can handle any type of electrode system.
 Have a look at our research page to find out which studies have already been realized with DGM.
 You can use DGM for clinical, experimental or in-silico data.

 You can use the software in its current version for the analysis of your data, rendering both 2D and 3D simulations.
 Or we can help you with setting up the the software to analyze your own specific type of study.